 The determination of dominance is a very important part of the LVI sampling method and metric calculation, so this step should never be overlooked.
 If a dominant taxon is not assigned, only 3 metrics are used to calculate the LVI score.
 It is possible for a lake or pond to have so little vegetation that no taxon is abundant and the assignment of a dominant is not possible.
 Alternatively, it is possible for many species to be equally abundant and none to be dominant or co-dominant.
 In either of these cases, samplers must note on the field sheet that no dominant was chosen, in order to indicate that they did not simply forget to assign a dominant taxon.

 Per SOP LVI 1100, assign one dominant taxon if it is clearly and overwhelmingly the dominant taxa in the section (e.g., if one taxon is twice as abundant as each of the other taxa).
-Assign two co-dominant taxa if there are two taxa that are abundant and it is unclear that one taxon is definitively more abundant than the other.
-Therefore, if it is difficult to select a single dominant taxa, then select two co-dominant taxa.
+Assign two co-dominant taxa if there are two taxa that are abundant and it is unclear that one taxon is twice as abundant as any other.
+Therefore, if it is difficult to select a single dominant taxon, then select two co-dominant taxa.
 For example, if Panicum repens accounts for approximately 60% of areal extent and Panicum hemitomon accounts for approximately 40% of areal extent of taxa in a section, those two taxa should be listed as co-dominant.

 Dominance by Areal Extent